DeepLense-Unsupervised/unsupervised-lensing/README.md

 # Unsupervised Lensing
 A PyTorch-based tool for Unsupervised Deep Learning applications in strong lensing cosmology

+This is a Google Summer of Code (GSoC) 2020 project

 ## Models

 Currently supported models: